Louis-He/VisualMem/README.md

 2. In the project directory, you can run: `npm run package`.
 The application should be packaged by electron-forge.
 The output of the application will be available in a folder called `out/`

 # Contribution Rule
 1. Never push your rule directly into main.
-Get a branch, push your code and wait for Github Action to pass and others to approve your code.
+Get a branch, push your code, open a pull request and wait for Github Action to pass and others to approve your code.
 2. Always set `const debug` to `false` when push your code change to the repository.

 # Coding Style